farkon00/turing_script/README.md

   ```

   ## _start special state
-  `_start` special state is used to run code in first cycle of pragram or every cycle excpet first.
-So in first cycle its value will be 1, in all other will be 0.
+  `_start` special state is used to run code in the first cycle of program or every cycle excpet first one.
+So in the first cycle its value will be 1, in all other ones it will be 0.

   Example:
   ```